Robitx/gp.nvim/README.md

     -   non interactive command mode available for common repetitive tasks implementable as simple hooks
         (explain something in a popup window, write unit tests for selected code into a new buffer,
         finish selected code based on comments in it, etc.)
+    -   custom instructions per repository with `.gp.md` file
+        (instruct gpt to generate code using certain libs, packages, conventions and so on)
 -   **Speech to text support**
     -   a mouth is 2-4x faster than fingers when it comes to outputting words - use it where it makes sense
         (dicating comments and notes, asking gpt questions, giving instructions for code operations, ..)